H4rliquinn/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

-    #Thinking in React means planning how to break up an App into a higherarchy of modules that can push data one way and choosing the best place for the UI State to live.
+    #Thinking in React means planning how to break down an App into a higherarchy of modules that can push data one way and choosing the best place for the UI State to live.

 - [ ] Describe state.